 2. Add flour, sugar, vegetable oil, baking powder along with the vanilla into a large mixing bowl.

-3. Add the linseed egg to the bowl then add the plant milk bit by bit and mix up the muffin batter.
+3. Add the linseed egg to the large bowl then add the plant milk bit by bit and mix up the muffin batter.
 Don't overmix.

 4. Gently fold the raspberries into the muffin batter.
 If you want to add in chocolate chips, add them here too.